Lupus - Hope for Lupus Disease

 New Drugs for Lupus Erythemous

-One of the new therapies that show great promise is adult stem cell transplantation.
+One of the therapies that is used for patients in a life threatening situation is adult stem cell transplantation.
 A pilot study indicates that certain patients have achieved a sustained remission without any drugs for up to five years.
 This is particularly important for those with severe disease and major organ involvement.

 Lupus Research Institute